-The best plave for the enthusiastic youth to celebrate their Holi this year!
-Wrap your bags and land in Goa to celebrate ‘SHIGMO’ the much famous festival of colors.
+The best place for enthusiastic youth to celebrate their Holi this year!
+Wrap your bags and land in Goa to celebrate ‘SHIGMO’ the many famous festivals of colors.
 You will get to dance to the music of famous bands under the sun and in the beautiful beach.
-Night time musical fests and parades are also conducted here.
+Nighttime musical fests and parades are also conducted here.

 Delhi being the capital city of India is not behind in celebrating Holi.
-They do it the modern way.
-Huge bornfires are arranged by people and they sing songs and dance around it.
+They do it in a modern way.
+Huge bonfires are arranged by people and they sing songs and dance around them.
 The parties don’t stop here, with festivals and parades and of course the obligatory water and colored chalk throwing taking place throughout the day of Holi.